 - Professional resume (optional)

 - TOEFL or IELTS test scores are required if the student's native language is not English.
 Loyola's ETS code is 5370.
-Loyola requires a minimum TOEFL score of 80 or an IELTS band score of 7.
+Loyola requires a minimum TOEFL score of 80 or a 7 in all areas for the IELTS

 Please send all documents to: